 The S&P 500 index is composed of 505 stocks issued by 500 different companies.
-There’s a difference in numbers here because a few S&P 500 component companies issue more than one class of stock -- for example, Alphabet Class C (NASDAQ:GOOG) and Alphabet Class A (NASDAQ:GOOGL) are both included in the S&P 500 index.
+There’s a difference in numbers because a few S&P 500 component companies issue more than one class of stock.
+For example, Alphabet Class C (NASDAQ:GOOG) and Alphabet Class A (NASDAQ:GOOGL) stock are both included in the S&P 500 index.

-Obviously, it wouldn’t be practical to list all of the S&P 500 components here.
-However, because the S&P 500 is a market cap-weighted index, its performance is mostly dependent on the largest stocks it contains.
+Obviously, it wouldn’t be practical to list all of the S&P 500 companies here.
+But because the S&P 500 is weighted by market cap, its performance is mostly driven by the performances of the stocks of the largest companies.

-With that in mind, here’s a look at the 10 largest components of the S&P 500 index as of February 2020, although it's important to keep in mind that the order can (and probably will) change over time:
+With that in mind, here’s a look at the 10 largest companies of the S&P 500 index as of January 2022.
+This list and its sequence can, and probably will, change over time.

 - Microsoft (NASDAQ:MSFT)